sourcegit-scm/sourcegit/README.md

 * Custom

-  You can find custom themes from [sourcegit-theme](https://github.com/sourcegit-scm/sourcegit-theme.git)
+  You can find custom themes from [sourcegit-theme](https://github.com/sourcegit-scm/sourcegit-theme.git).
+And welcome to share your own themes.

 ## Contributing